wkaisertexas/ScreenTimeLapse/README.md

 </p>

 <p align="center">
-  <i>TimeLapze</i> is a minimalist, menu bar application for creating color accurate screen and camera timelapses without enormous file sizes.
+  <i>TimeLapze</i> is a minimalist, menu bar application for creating color accurate screen and camera timelapses while keeping file sizes manageable
 </p>

 <p align="center">
 <img alt="color accurate comparision" src="https://github.com/wkaisertexas/ScreenTimeLapse/assets/27795014/ca37fa51-7851-4080-9e8c-f95f9ed529a8"></img>
-Color accuracy is an important feature which prevents you from recording washed-out, photocopied-looking time lapses.
+Color accuracy is an important feature which prevents you from recording washed-out, photocopied-looking time lapses
 </p>

 ## Features

-- **Color Accurate**: What you see is what you get.
+- **Color-Accurate**: What you see is what you get.
 Never screen record faded videos again[^1]
-- **Minimalist Design**: a fully featured web recorder in your menu bar
+- **Minimalist Design**: a fully featured menu bar recorder
 - **Hardware Accelerated**: fully utilized hardware accelerated encoding for a lightweight recording experience
-- **Space Saving**: Avoid the excessive file sizes of high quality video (can be as high as 7 GB / hour).
+- **Space Saving**: Avoid the excessive file sizes of high quality video (can be as high as 7 GB / hour)
 - **Camera Recording**: Record your webcam or phone with the same frame rate and camera speed
 - **Secure**: Use the fully features of `ScreenCaptureKit` to only record certain windows, applications and more.
 Never leak your bank information in recordings again!
 - **Customizability**: Change everything from the frame rate, quality and speed multiple